bridgecrew-perf7/LDOS--Deployment/04 LDOS 1.1.1 & 1.2.0/ldos.md

     | volume_path|{{ nfs_path }}                       |                            from extra-vars.yml|

-``run the playbook - install_ldos.yml:``
+``run the playbook - install_ldos-<version>.yml:``
 ```
 cd /etc/ansible/playbooks
 ansible-playbook -i hosts-skytap.yml --extra-vars="@extra-vars.yml" -b -v install_ldos-<version>.yml
 ```
 Note: This will take about 30mins to complete.
+Enter the <version> of LDOS you wish to install - 1.1.1 or 1.2.0

 ``verfify solution packages:``
 ```